 The second of three branches (the first in Covent Garden, the third in King’s Cross), this Dishoom is one of the best places to eat in Shoreditch.
 The interior is modelled on the Iranian cafés of Bombay, with booths and mosaic floors creating intimate nooks with a charming makeshift feel – but also with a touch of cool.
 Dishes on the feisty modern Indian menu are vividly described and peppered with brilliant asides and interesting facts – whether referring to superior versions of chicken tikka and lamb biryani, or lesser-known classics such as a keema Frankie.
 Spicy breakfasts and brunches throw a cracking curveball, too.Read more

-Gymkhana models its look on Indian colonial clubs in the days of the Raj.
-But if the look and feel are retro (and a little too clubby for some tastes in the main dining room), chef Karam Sethi’s cooking is anything but.
-Based on regional ideas ranging throughout the Indian subcontinent, it is modern in approach and has a nice touch of theatricality: Indian punches come in sealed medicine bottles, with an ice-filled silvery goblet on the side.Read more
+Gymkhana models its look on Indian Colonial clubs in the days of the Raj.
+But if the look and feel are retro, chef Karam Sethi’s cooking is anything but.
+Based on regional cuisines from across the subcontinent, the cooking is modern in approach, and the spice can be serious without overwhelming the layers of big and subtle flavours that bring this menu to life.
+There is even a nice touch of theatricality: Indian punches come in sealed medicine bottles, with an ice-filled silvery goblet on the side.Read more